 The methodology employed for preparing the simulations displayed in Figures 5b, 6b, and 7b includes systematic site photography, computer modeling, and digital rendering techniques.
 Photographs were taken using a digital single-lens reflex camera with fixed focal length 50-millimeter lens, which represents an approximately 40-degree horizontal view angle.
 Photography viewpoint locations were documented in the field using photo log sheet notation, global positioning system (GPS) recording, and basemap annotation.
 Digital aerial photographs and project design information supplied by LSPGC provided the basis for developing three-dimensional computer modeling of the new project components.
 For each simulation viewpoint, viewer location was input from global positioning system data using 5 feet as the assumed eye level.
 Computer "wireframe" perspective plots were overlaid on the simulation photographs to verify scale and viewpoint location.
-Digital visual simulation images were then produced based on computer renderings of the three-dimensional modeling combined with selected digital site photographs.
+Digital visual simulation images were then produced based on computer renderings of the three-dimensional modeling combined with selected digital site photographs; all components of the substation, regardless of potential visibility from any given location, were modeled.

-6.0 VISUAL RESOURCES AND VIEWER RESPONSE 6.1 EXISTING VISUAL QUALITY
+6.0 VISUAL RESOURCES AND VIEWER RESPONSE

+6.1 EXISTING VISUAL QUALITY